ac101illinois/Assignment_Project_Abby_ac101/README.md

 2. My second api endpoint is class based, and it returns a list of aggregated data, showing the total visits made at each coffee shop

+Assignment #10:
+For this assignment, I used an API names Nominatim to allow the user to search for different coffee shops in the Champaign area.
+I also built a JSON view, as well as an HTML template view for the page.